It seems that everybody else has pushed out their opinion about schools, learning loss, and the (hypothetical) post-pandemic way forward.

 Admittedly, there would be costs associated with transition to a STREAM framework.
 More, longer, recess, more-frequent gym class, etc.. would result in a reduction of time allocated to other areas.

 It’s a good time to discuss whether some of the sacred cows that persist in K-12 education are really all that necessary.
 An example is algebra.

-Even if algebra has some practical applications for most people, does that warrant having students attend 540 days of lectures for (pre-algebra, Algebra I and Algebra II)?
+Even though algebra is useful for most people, does that warrant having students attend 540 days of lectures for (pre-algebra, Algebra I and Algebra II)?

 There are a few examples of subjects, topics that are taught way past the point of diminishing returns, that come to my mind.
 You probably have a few of your own.

 Regardless of whether, or not there is a consensus over which subjects on which we may be spending too much time, I think we can agree that we haven’t spend enough time on restoring joy.